cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Supported Zookeeper Versions
 ----------------------------

-Cask Coopr has been tested with these versions of Zookeeper:
+Coopr has been tested with these versions of Zookeeper:

  * Apache Zookeeper version 3.4 or above
  * CDH4 or CDH5 Zookeeper